-Entry requirements: Normally a first or second-class Honours degree in theology or another relevant discipline, or professional experience in the area of study
+Entry requirements: Normally a first or second-class Honours degree in a related discipline or professional experience in the area of study

 Dr Andreas Andreopoulos